Suggested links

 Genetics

-Someone with panic disorder run in their family is far more likely to develop it themselves.
+Someone with a family history of panic disorder is far more likely to develop it themselves.

 If a direct family member has a panic disorder, you can also be up to eight times more likely to develop the condition.
-If that family member developed a panic disorder before age 20, the likeliness could increase to up to 20 times.
+If that family member developed a panic disorder before age 20, the likelihood could increase up to 20 times.

 Age and Gender